yiwuen/Simple-Java-Game-Library/README.md

 # Simple Java Game Library (SJGL)
-Simple Java Game Library (SJGL) is a game library that uses native Java libraries.
-This library serves as a helper library containing and providing helper classes.
-Its main purpose is to speed up the game development of Java games programmed using native Java libraries.
+Simple Java Game Library (SJGL) is an open-source game library that uses native Java libraries.
+This tool serves as a helper library containing and providing helper classes/methods.
+Its main purpose is to speed up the game development of Java games programmed using built-in Java libraries.

 ## Setting up the library
 SJGL is packaged into one .jar file.
-Head to the release page and install the latest .jar file.
+Head to the release page and install the latest .jar.
-1. Launch your preferred IDE
+1. Launch your preferred IDE (Eclipse IDE is recommended)
-2. Create a new Java Project and set the .jar file in the build path > classpath
+2. Create a new Java Project and set the .jar file in the ```Build Path > Classpath```
+3. To ensure that the the library is working properly, type the following argument into ``VM Arguments```

+####VM Arguments

 ### Creating a simple window
 1. Inside of the main class, paste the following code: